 Therapy with Tyler

-But everything changed when I sat across from a therapist who could hold all of me — my silence, my questions, my anger, and grief.
-I finally felt seen.
-And that moment cracked something open.
+Everything shifted when I sat across from a therapist who could hold all of me — my silence, my questions, my grief, and even my anger.
+He was patient.
+He didn’t rush me.
+He saw me fully — not as an “angry Black girl,” but as a whole, complicated, worthy human.
+That moment cracked something open.

 Meet Tyler